draeger-lab/insilico-docs/docs/index.rst

 Welcome to InSilico's documentation!
 ====================================
 `InSilico` is a graphical editor for biochemical networks.
+It's developed open source.
+The code can be found on [GitHub](https://github.com/draeger-lab/insilico).

 General information can be found here: